vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ```

 ### `PasswordHasher`
 This hasher can be used to hash a password, e.g. for storing it in identity store in accordance with RFC 2898 (PBKF2 based on HMAC/SHA1).
-In other words this algorithm is used for generating encryption artifacts from a password (a.k.a. password encryption).
+In other words, this algorithm is used for generating encryption artifacts from a password (a.k.a. password encryption).
 It is also one of the few officially acceptable methods for hashing of passwords.
 This is an iterative method, where the generated hash is dependent on the number of iterations, which makes the method also slow but appropriate for user-interactive, password verification.
-The more iterations are specified the slower is the process, however the safer is the hash.
+The more iterations are specified the slower is the process, however, the safer is the hash.

 The constructor initializes the underlying object with 3 parameters:
-1. Number of iterations (min.
+1. A number of iterations (min.
 1024, default 16384).
 2. Hash length (min.
 24 bytes, default 64 bytes).
 3. Salt length (min.
 8 bytes, default 64).
 It is recommended that the length of the salt is equal to the length of the produced hash.